MrAppleII/SocialShares/README.md

 Link: string *Required* (this is the link we are sharing).

 onModalClose: function (this function is called when "Cancel" and "X" is clicked, default is do nothing).

-onModalOpen: function  (this function is called as soon as the modal opens.
-Default is nothing).

 modalWidth: string (this sets the width of the Modal, default is 350px.
 Example Format: "550px"  ).